ibm-js/deliteful/docs/master/ProgressBar.md

 }
 ```

-Due to the nature of ProgressBar, and to ensure it will adapt nicely whatever the theme, it is recommended to rely
+Due to the nature of ProgressBar and to ensure consistent rendering under the provided themes,
-on `font-size` CSS property to act on the progress bar height.
+we recommend that you rely on `font-size` CSS property to change the progress bar height.

 <iframe width="100%" height="150" allowfullscreen="allowfullscreen" frameborder="0"
 src="http://jsfiddle.net/ibmjs/8HzDE/embedded/result,html,css,js">